 The department is committed to implement all applicable occupational safety and health legislations, regulations, guidelines, standards and other requirements as stipulated by the NUS Office of Safety, Health and Environment (OSHE) in order to comply with the Republic of Singapore’s statutes and regulations.
 In addition, the department will continuously monitor and inform our stakeholders of any changes or updates in these legislations, regulations, guidelines and standards.

 2. Prevention of ill health and injury;

-The department shall provide the necessary resources to each Principal Investigator (Pl) for the ongoing identification of workplace hazards, assessment of risks and determination of appropriate control measures for the purpose of pro-actively preventing occupational ill-health and injury.
-The department shall also provide induction training for all new laboratory users, which shall be followed by laboratory-based training by the respective Pl.
+The department shall provide the necessary resources to each Principal Investigator (PI) for the on-going identification of workplace hazards, assessment of risks and determination of appropriate control measures for the purpose of pro-actively preventing occupational ill-health and injury.
+The department shall also provide induction training for all new laboratory users, which shall be followed by laboratory-based training by the respective PI.
 The department will further exercise oversight on the timely preventive maintenance of equipment crucial for operator safety in the laboratory.

 3. Continual Improvement;

-The Department will undertake to continuously improve its health and safety performance by:
+The Department will undertake to continuously improve its safety & health performance by: